 In this complex and competitive environment, restaurants have only one powerful weapon: social media marketing.
 More precisely, Facebook™ marketing.
 This is the online forum where adults spend most of their internet time.
 They look at their friends’ vacation photos, cute photos with cats and funny memes.
 If they are also thinking about what to have for lunch, a strategically placed Facebook™ ads will give them the answer.

 Why Facebook Ads™ Work?

-Facebook™ has refined its advertising strategy over the years, so that, at the present, an ad look like a regular post.
+Facebook™ has refined its advertising strategy over the years, so that, at present, an ad looks like a regular post.
 It has the standard format of Facebook™ post, it is focused on visuals (80% image, 20% text) and it blends seamlessly into the user’s news feed.

 This strategy removes the friction from the interaction between businesses and Facebook™ users (“oh, not another ad!”).
 People perceive these ads as useful and interesting content and will click on them if the deal looks interesting enough.

-This article will help you create irresistible and mouth watering Facebook™ ads for your restaurant.
+This article will help you create irresistible and mouth-watering Facebook™ ads for your restaurant business.